-Plan Ref No Listed Building Special Architectural or Historic Interest (Significance) Contribution made by Setting to Significance ES Value of the group of architectural elements designed by the architect Lucy and Littler of Birkenhead.
-15 South Catacomb (grade II listed) The South Catacomb was designed by Lucy and Littler and constructed in 1863 from stone with a slate roof.
+Plan Ref No Listed Building Special Architectural or Historic Interest Contribution made by Setting to Significance (Significance) of the group of architectural elements designed by ES Value 15 South Catacomb (grade II listed) The South Catacomb was designed by Lucy and Littler and constructed in 1863 from stone with a slate roof.
 The building is single storey with nine bays.
 There are weathered buttresses and a corbelled parapet with gargoyles.
 The end bay entrances on the north side have pointed arches.
 The returns have round apses with three lancets with iron grilles.
 The buildings are currently in poor condition.
 When the building was in use, coffins were lowered on stone catafalques by a hydraulic lift.
 The building is of historic interest as it forms part of the original design and layout of Anfield Cemetery as designed by Victorian landscape architect Edward Kemp.
-The building is also of historic interest as part of the group of architectural elements designed by the architect Lucy and Littler of Birkenhead. landscape by Edward Kemp.
-The building also holds an association with the other architectural elements designed by Lucy and Littler Medium 16 No's 9 and 11 Anfield Road (grade II listed) No's 9 & 11 Anfield Road consist of a pair of semidetached houses dating from c.1840 and are constructed from stucco with a slate roof.
+The building is also of historic interest as part of the group of architectural elements designed by the architect Lucy and Littler of Birkenhead. visible from built form and a tery.
+The building the cemetery. th the designed ds an association 16 No's 9 and 11 Anfield Road (grade II listed) No's 9 & 11 Anfield Road consist of a pair of semidetached houses dating from c.1840 and are constructed from stucco with a slate roof.
 The buildings are of two storeys with an attic and have six bays with a string course.
 The second and fourth bays break forward under steep gables.
 No. 9 has casement window of 2 pointed lights under label moulds.
-No. 11 is pebble dashed with later 20 th century windows replacing the originals.
-The building has been heavily altered.
-The buildings formed part of the remaining plots along Anfield Road in the mid to late 19 th century.
+No. 11 is pebble dashed with later 20th century windows replacing the originals.
+The buildings formed part of the remaining plots along Anfield Road in the mid to late 19th century.
 Despite the downward social trend and successive waves of terraced housing, the eligibility of the Anfield Road area as a location for villa building was prolonged by the opening of Stanley Park in 1870.
-Roseneath Cottage is located to the west.
-Experience of the Asset The buildings form part of a typical domestic setting and are primarily experienced from Anfield Road to the south east.
-With the exception of a parcel of land to the north (between the house and Stanley Park), there are no other areas in which to experience the listed building.
-Associative Attributes Medium
+Physical Surroundings No's 9 & 11 Anfield Road are situated along Anfiel south.
+To the east are terraced properties fronting.
+The north consists of their domestic gardens with the Anfield County Girls Secondary School further Roseneath Cottage is located to the west.
+Experience of the Asset The buildings form part of a typical domestic setti primarily experienced from Anfield Road to the so the exception of a parcel of land to the north (bet and Stanley Park), there are no other areas in which listed building.
+Associative Attributes The building has no known associative attributes. g Anfield Road. the grounds of north.
+Ing and are outh east.
+With tween the house ch to experience